Updated: Aug 1

 This little chart is showing us how much sleep we really need. ⬇

-I´m sure that you do already know how important sleep is for maintaining our health, and some of us may believe that we are sleeping for many hours, but the reality is, that not all quality of sleep is equal.
+I´m sure that you already know how important sleep is for maintaining our health, and many of us believe that we are sleeping for many hours of the night, but the reality is, that not all quality of sleep is equal.
 So, what does this mean?
-Well... ⭐Different hours and times of our sleep cycles produce different reactions in the body and have a greater effect on healing, our immune system activity, removal of the day´s toxic neuro waste from the brain, and general body and mind repair.
-For instance, the latest science now shows us that our metabolism speeds up slightly at around 10 pm - 1 am at night (relative to our own time zone and body clock), ready to maximize the removal of the neuro waste in our brain.
-If we are already sleeping when this happens, then we maximize the efficiency of this waste removal in our bodies to give ourselves the most effective and healing quality of sleep.
+Well... ⭐Different hours and times of our sleep cycles produce different reactions in the body and so this means that certain types of sleep have a greater effect on healing, our immune system activity, removal of the day´s toxic neuro waste from the brain, and general body and mind repair.
+For instance, the latest science now shows us that our metabolism speeds up slightly at around 10 pm - 1 am at night (relative to our own time zone and body clock), and it does this ready to maximize the removal of the neuro waste in our brain.
+If we are already sleeping when this happens, then we maximize the efficiency of this waste removal in our bodies and give ourselves the most effective and healing quality of sleep.

-However, if we are still awake during this time, then we might feel, sense or notice our metabolic rate rising, but we can mistakenly recognize this as a "second wind" and so many of us will push ourselves right through this time period, staying up later, eating more food or becoming socially active during this time, simply because we mistakenly interpret this feeling as a "burst of late energy".
+However, if we are still awake during this time, then we might often feel, sense or notice our metabolic rate rising, but we can mistakenly recognize this as a "second wind" and so we may push ourselves right through this time period, staying up later, eating more food or becoming socially active during this time, simply because we mistakenly interpret this feeling as a "burst of late energy".

 When we do this, we not only miss out on the premium opportunity that our body is offering us to recharge our batteries to their fullest potential, but we also experience far less effective neuro waste removal out of our bodies as a result. (i.e. a much poorer quality of sleep) ⭐Do you dream a lot?